-- a) Approve procurement strategy to be adopted.

-- b) Minimum Requirement for PG 2:

-- 1) Develop a procurement strategy aligned to the institutional procurement strategy:

-- a.
-Establish contracting and pricing strategy comprising of an appropriate allocation of responsibilities and risks; and the methodology for contractor payments.

-- b.
-Identify service required for works.

-- c.
-Decide on contracting strategy.

-- d.
-Decide on pricing strategy.

-- e.
-Decide on form of contract.

-- f.
-Establish opportunities for promoting preferential procurement in compliance with legislative provisions and the Construction Sector Code.

-- c) PG 2 is complete when a delegated person or body approves the procurement strategy that is to be adopted.
+- a) Approve procurement strategy to be adopted. - b) Minimum Requirement for PG 2: - 1) Develop a procurement strategy aligned to the institutional procurement strategy: - Establish contracting and pricing strategy comprising of an appropriate allocation of responsibilities and risks; and the methodology for contractor payments. - b.
+Identify service required for works. - c.
+Decide on contracting strategy. - d.
+Decide on pricing strategy. - e.
+Decide on form of contract. - f.
+Establish opportunities for promoting preferential procurement in compliance with legislative provisions and the Construction Sector Code. - c) PG 2 is complete when a delegated person or body approves the procurement strategy that is to be adopted.

-- 6.3.3 Procurement Gate 3 (PG 3)

-- a) Approve procurement documents.

-- b) Minimum requirements for PG 3:

-- 1) Prepare procurement documents that are compatible with:

-- (i) approved procurement strategies.

-- (ii) project management design documentation.
+- a) Approve procurement documents. - b) Minimum requirements for PG 3: - 1) Prepare procurement documents that are compatible with: - (i) approved procurement strategies. - (ii) project management design documentation. - c) PG 3 is complete when the Bid Specification Committee approves the procurement document.

+- a) Confirm that cash flow processes are in place to meet projected contractual obligations. - b) Minimum requirement for PG 4 - 1) Confirm that cash flow processes are in place to meet contractual obligations. - 2) Establish control measures for settlement of payments within the time period specified in the contract. - c) PG 4 is complete when a delegated person or body confirms in writing that cash flow processes are in place; and control measures are established for the procurement to take place.

+- a) Solicit tender offers.

+- b) Minimum requirements for PG 5

+- 1) Invite contractors to submit tender offers.

+- 2) Receive tender offers.

+- 3) Record tender offers.

+- 4) Safeguard tender offers.

-- c) PG 3 is complete when the Bid Specification Committee approves the procurement document.
+- c) PG 5 is complete when tender offers received are recorded and safeguarded by a delegated person from the SCM unit.

-- 6.3.4 Procurement Gate 4 (PG 4) - a) Confirm that cash flow processes are in place to meet projected contractual obligations. - b) Minimum requirement for PG 4 - 1) Confirm that cash flow processes are in place to meet contractual obligations. - 2) Establish control measures for settlement of payments within the time period specified in the contract. - c) PG 4 is complete when a delegated person or body confirms in writing that cash flow processes are in place; and control measures are established for the procurement to take place. - 6.3.5 Procurement Gate 5 (PG 5) - a) Solicit tender offers. - b) Minimum requirements for PG 5 - 1) Invite contractors to submit tender offers. - 2) Receive tender offers. - 3) Record tender offers. - 4) Safeguard tender offers. - c) PG 5 is complete when tender offers received are recorded and safeguarded by a delegated person from the SCM unit. - 6.3.6 Procurement Gate 6 (PG 6) - a) Evaluate tender offers premised on undertakings and parameters established in procurement documents. - b) Minimum Requirement for PG 6: - 1) Determine whether tender offers are complete. - 2) Determine whether tender offers are responsive. - 3) Evaluate tender submissions. - 4) Review minimum compliance requirements for each tender. - 5) Perform a risk analysis. - 6) Prepare a report on tender offers received, and on their achievement of minimum compliance. - c) PG 6 is complete when the chairperson of the Bid Evaluation Committee approves the BEC report. - 6.3.7 Procurement Gate 7 (PG 7) - a) Award the contract. - b) Minimum Requirement for PG 7: - 1) Bid adjudication committee review of the BEC evaluation report. - 2) Bid Adjudication Committee makes an award. - 3) Accounting Officer approval of the tender process. - 4) Notify successful tenderer and unsuccessful tenderers of the outcome. - 5) Sign contract document. - 6) Formally accept tender offer. - c) PG 7 is complete when the Accounting Officer, or the Bid Adjudication Committee where delegated, confirms that the tenderer has provided evidence of complying with all requirements stated in the tender data and formally accepts the tender offer in writing, and issues the contractor with a signed copy of the contract.
+- Evaluate tender offers premised on undertakings and parameters established in procurement documents. - b) Minimum Requirement for PG 6: - 1) Determine whether tender offers are complete. - 2) Determine whether tender offers are responsive. - 3) Evaluate tender submissions. - 4) Review minimum compliance requirements for each tender. - 5) Perform a risk analysis. - 6) Prepare a report on tender offers received, and on their achievement of minimum compliance. - c) PG 6 is complete when the chairperson of the Bid Evaluation Committee approves the BEC report.

+- a) Award the contract. - b) Minimum Requirement for PG 7: - 1) Bid adjudication committee review of the BEC evaluation report. - 2) Bid Adjudication Committee makes an award. - 3) Accounting Officer approval of the tender process. - 4) Notify successful tenderer and unsuccessful tenderers of the outcome. - 5) Sign contract document. - 6) Formally accept tender offer. - c) PG 7 is complete when the Accounting Officer, or the Bid Adjudication Committee where delegated, confirms that the tenderer has provided evidence of complying with all requirements stated in the tender data and formally accepts the tender offer in writing, and issues the contractor with a signed copy of the contract.
-- 6.3.8 Procurement Gate 8 (PG 8)

 - a) Administer and monitor the contract.

 - b) Minimum Requirements for PG 8:

 - 1) Finance department to:

 - (i) Capture contract award data.

 - (ii) Manage cash flow projection.

 - (ii) Administer contract in accordance with the terms and provisions of the contract.

 - 2) Delivery department to:

 - (i) Ensure compliance with contractual requirements.

 - c) PG 8 is complete when a delegated person captures the contract completion/termination data (close out reports and relevant documents), including payment certificates due.